LevInteractive/connect-static2x/README.md

 Middleware for connect which works the same as static() except with support for dynamic retina and resized images based on the filename of a jpeg or png.

-This makes it incredibly easy to server dynamically sized images and support retina devices without having to worry about creating sprites or multiple versions of images.
+This makes it incredibly easy to serve dynamically sized images and support retina devices without having to worry about creating sprites or multiple versions of images.
 Retina support is a snap when used with something like [retina.js](http://retinajs.com/) on the frontend.

 static2x will interpret and process any jpeg or png in the following format using the default options: